 Event Marketing Mastery

 We’d also advise to continue to use Facebook Events for every show, even the small ones.
 We have noticed many brands and artists are ignoring this feature for possibly oversaturation reasons.
-But the platform still dominates event discovery for many demographics, particularly the over-30s, who might not find your gigs through Instagram or TikTok.
-Try to create your events 4-6 weeks in advance and invite people strategically.
-Facebook heavily penalises pages that send spam invites to everyone.
+Facebook still dominates event discovery for over-30s.
+They’re not scrolling TikTok to find gigs.
+They check Facebook Events.
+Create your events 4-6 weeks before the show.
+Invite strategically, Facebook penalises pages that blast invites to everyone (we’ve had accounts temporarily restricted for this).
+Invite people who’ve engaged with your recent posts, attended past shows, or live within 50 miles of the venue.

 Facebook Advertising Integration

-Organic posts that perform well can be easily boosted to reach larger audiences.
-This organic-to-paid funnel can work better than creating ads from scratch because you’re amplifying content that’s already been proven to resonate.
+Boost posts that already perform well organically.
+This organic-to-paid approach beats creating ads from scratch.
+You’re amplifying content your audience already validated.
+Post got 300 organic engagements?
+Boost it, it’ll convert.
+Post got 12 engagements?
+Boosting it wastes money.
+If a post gets 12 engagements organically, boosting it wastes money on content your audience already rejected.
 But I would advise on doing some serious homework before entering into the FB advertising game.
 This soft approach can be seen as innocuous enough, you’re just booting a post, right?
 But… what about next time, when another post doesn’t perform so well?
 The algorithm now knows that you are prepared to pay.
 Even just a little.

 X (Twitter) Management: The Conversation Platform

 X (I STILL call it Twitter) moves very fast, so, your management approach needs to be pretty different here.
-Unlike other platforms where you can schedule everything in advance, X rewards real-time engagement and genuine conversations.
-Use X Lists to organise the accounts you actually want to see.
+X (Twitter) moves fast.
+You can’t schedule everything a week in advance like Instagram.
+X rewards real-time reactions, hot takes, genuine conversations.
+Post about what’s happening NOW.
+Use X Lists to organise the accounts you want to see.
 Why?
 Well, as you may have seen, the main feed is absolute chaos, but lists let you keep track of other musicians, industry people, and fans without getting lost in the noise.

 Maybe create separate lists for different aspects of your career, so other artists, music journalists, venues, and your most engaged fans.
 Retweet with comments as well, rather than just straight retweets.
 Adding your own perspective to shared content gets a far better engagement and shows your personality.
 And, your understanding.
-That being said, even just “This is brilliant” or “Exactly how I feel about this” is much better than a silent retweet.
+Even just “This is brilliant” or “Exactly how I feel about this” is much better than a silent retweet.
 X’s algorithm favours accounts that get replies.
 So ask questions regularly.
-“What’s everyone listening to today?” or maybe a quick poll about an acoustic or electric version of a song.
-These simple posts often generate more meaningful engagement than perfectly crafted promotional content ever will.
+“What’s everyone listening to today?” or “Acoustic or electric version, which would you prefer?”

 Threads Management: The Professional Network Alternative